 - a.
 Envisaged involuntary resettlement: to be triggered through potential land-take for construction of common infrastructure facilities such as farm roads, irrigation/water distribution channels and dams amongst others.
 These will be mitigated as detailed in the RPF; - b.
 Likely impacts on livelihoods: implementation of project works will have a short-term negative impact on some of the farming activities through works on water channels and dam construction which in the end will impact on livelihoods.
 This will be a short-term negative impact and once works are completed, the functionalities of the facilities will be restored; - c.
-Concerns over inadequate consultation of various stakeholders: this is likely to occur in some sections especially omitting vulnerable groups (like youth and women) and in the end, their input is missed in the planning of the interventions and bring about, intensification of existing gender disparities.
+Concerns over inadequate consultation of various stakeholders: this is likely to occur in some sections especially omitting certain vulnerable or marginalized individuals or groups (including youth and women) and in the end, their input is missed in the planning of the interventions and bring about, intensification of existing age and gender disparities.
 It is suggested that, subsequent Environmental Assessments will have in place, robust Stakeholders Engagement Plans to address such issues (SEP), and this being an EA Cat.
-A project, atleast two stage Stakeholder Consultations and Disclosure shall be undertaken for every ESIA prepared;
+A project, at- least two stage Stakeholder Consultations and Disclosure shall be undertaken for every ESIA prepared;